• Home

 Stimulates The Brain Through Movement

 DMI uses purposeful, repeated movement to encourage neuroplasticity, which is the brain’s ability to form new neural connections.
-By triggering targeted motor patterns in dynamic positions, then gradually increasing complexity, DMI therapists support motor learning and the development of new skills over time.
+By triggering targeted motor patterns in dynamic positions against gravity, then gradually increasing complexity, DMI practitioners support motor learning and the development of new skills over time.

 Encourages Active Participation